FIT3170-FY-Project-7/RABIT-BACKEND/README.md

-# RABIT BACKEND API
+## RABIT BACKEND API

-This repository encapsulates the decoupled backend API that the RABIT system is dependent on.
+#### _This repository encapsulates the decoupled backend API that the RABIT system is dependent on._

+---

+This includes:

+> Application of Bayesian Parameter Estimation to data

+> Account handling

+> Data storage

+> Data and plots sharing